Richard Pryor: Sexuality

-Nine years after Pryor's death, in 2014, the biographical book Becoming Richard Pryor by Scott Saul stated that Pryor "acknowledged his bisexuality"; and, in 2018, Quincy Jones and Pryor's widow Jennifer Lee stated that Pryor had a sexual relationship with actor Marlon Brando, and that Pryor was open with his friends about his bisexuality and the fact that he slept with men.
+Nine years after Pryor's death, in 2014, the biographical book Becoming Richard Pryor by Scott Saul stated that Pryor "acknowledged his bisexuality" and, in 2018, Quincy Jones and Pryor's widow Jennifer Lee stated that Pryor had a sexual relationship with actor Marlon Brando, and that Pryor was open with his friends about his bisexuality and the fact that he slept with men.
 Pryor's daughter Rain later disputed the claim, to which Lee stated that Rain was in denial about her father's bisexuality.

 Lee later told the Hollywood entertainment television series TMZ on TV that, "it was the '70s!
 Drugs were still good...
 If you did enough cocaine, you'd fuck a radiator and send it flowers in the morning."

-In his autobiography Pryor Convictions, Pryor talked about having a two-week relationship with Mitrasha, a trans woman, which he called "two weeks of being gay".
+In his autobiography Pryor Convictions, Pryor talked about having a two-week relationship with Mitrasha, a trans woman, which he called "two weeks of being gay."

-In his first special, Live & Smokin', Pryor discusses performing fellatio, and in 1977, he said at a gay rights show at the Hollywood Bowl, "I have sucked a dick."
+In his first special, Live & Smokin', Pryor discusses experimenting with homosexuality.
+Pryor later said in 1977 at a gay rights show at the Hollywood Bowl, "I have sucked a dick."
+Pryor went on to say during the Hollywood Bowl show that the incident took place in 1952 (when Pryor was 11 or 12 years old) with someone named Wilbur Harp.
+Pryor also admitted to engaging in anal sex with Harp.

 Substance abuse

-Late in the evening of June 9, 1980, Pryor poured 151-proof rum all over himself and lit himself on fire.
-The Los Angeles police reported he was burned by an explosion while freebasing cocaine.
-Pryor claimed his injuries were caused by burning rum.
-While ablaze, he ran down Parthenia Street from his Los Angeles home, until being subdued by police.
+Some sources (including Pryor himself) say that late in the evening of June 9, 1980, Pryor poured 151-proof rum all over himself and set himself on fire.
+Other sources (including the Los Angeles police) say that what burned him that night was an explosion that happened while he was freebasing cocaine.
+While he was still burning, he ran down Parthenia Street from his Los Angeles home until he was subdued by police.
 He was taken to a hospital, where he was treated for second- and third-degree burns covering more than half of his body.
 Pryor spent six weeks in recovery at the Grossman Burn Center at Sherman Oaks Hospital in Los Angeles.
 His daughter Rain stated that the incident happened as a result of a bout of drug-induced psychosis.

 Pryor's widow Jennifer Lee recalled when he began freebasing cocaine: "After two weeks of watching him getting addicted to this stuff I moved out.
 It was clear the drug had moved in and it had become his lover and everything.
 I did not exist."